leopard618/EagilinsED_PCB-Design-Agent/README.md

-# WayNe - Full PCB Design Assistant
+# EagilinsED - Full PCB Design Assistant

 An intelligent, agent-driven PCB/Schematic design assistant that integrates with Altium Designer using natural language.
 Supports the complete PCB design lifecycle from schematic capture to manufacturing outputs.